mwalbers1/Data-Analytics-Bootcamp/credit-risk-analysis/README.md

 ## Supervised Machine Learning Project

 ### Purpose of Analysis
 The credit card dataset from LendingClub, a peer-to-peer lending services company is unbalanced.
 There are far more low-risk than high-risk observations in the dataset.
 This analysis will use different resampling techniques and classification models to predict credit risk.
-Evaluate each model's balanced accuracy, precision and recall scores.
+Evaluate each model's balanced accuracy score and their imbalanced precision and recall scores.

 ### Credit Risk Prediction Results